-Students interested in pursing the full STEM Certificate apply to enroll in the program in the fall of their ninth grade year.
+Students interested in pursuing the full STEM Certificate apply to enroll in the program in the fall of their ninth grade year.
 Graduates of the Institute will be expected to take all three semesters during ninth and 10th grade, the year-long 11th grade STEM III class, and develop a final portfolio of major work completed.
-Students may take one (or more) of the semester courses on a Pass/Fail basis.
+Students may take the 9th or 10th grade STEM courses on a Pass/Fail basis.
 However, any student who fails to make adequate progress will not be permitted to continue in the Institute and any student wishing to obtain the STEM Certificate must take each semester course for a grade.

-In addition to the the ninth, 10th and 11th grade components of the program, graduates of the Institute must complete the following academic coursework as part of their general training in order to receive Certification:
+In addition to the ninth, 10th and 11th grade components of the program, graduates of the Institute must complete the following academic coursework as part of their general training in order to receive Certification:

 - 1 Computer Science course courses that qualify are:

 - o Advanced Topics in Computer Science H

 - o AP Computer Science Principles

 - o AP Computer Science A

 - o Programming iPhone Apps H

 - 1 Statistics course OR 1 Introductory Engineering course courses that qualify are:

 - AP Statistics

 - Statistics

 - Statistics and Data Science

 - o Introduction to Civil Engineering

 - o Sustainable Design and Engineering

-- Robotics
+- o Robotics

 - Any 2 Advanced Placement STEM courses courses that qualify are:

 - o Computer Science: AP Computer Science Principles, AP Computer Science A

 - o Math: AP Calculus AB, AP Calculus BC, AP Statistics

-- science: AP Biology, AP Chemistry, AP Environmental Science, AP Physics, AP Psychology
+- Science: AP Biology, AP Chemistry, AP Environmental Science, AP Physics, AP Psychology

-- 1 summer STEM Fellowship (departmental approval required)
+- 1 summer STEM Fellowship (approval required)

-- 4 full years of science

-- 4 full years of math